 Betfair has the lowest odds on Aberdeen, at 3/10.
 Edinburgh, Leeds and Manchester also have low odds, while London and Cardiff are on 17/10 and Belfast is on 6/4.

 What is the weather forecast for Christmas 2021?

 Forecasters say that the coming week’s unsettled weather could give way to cold, clear conditions on the 25 December.
 The Met Office’s Annie Shuttleworth said that hills in the UK’s northern regions are “probably the most likely place to see any snow”.

 Near the end of the week, the Met forecasts milder temperatures in areas below Wales, while colder and brighter weather could be seen in regions above that line.

 “We’re expecting to see some snow in the lead-up to Christmas, but it is likely to be over higher ground,” said Shuttleworth.
 “You couldn’t rule out some sleety snow further south than that, but there’s a really big question mark on it.”
 She added that snowfall at lower levels is expected to be “quite sleety and to not last very long”.

 Where are the snowiest places in the UK?

 Predictably, Scotland dominates the Met Office chart of the top ten snowiest places in the country.
-The weather station at the Cairngorm chairlift has the highest average number of days of snow falling a year (76, based on 1981-2010 averages).
+With 76 days of snowfall recorded at Cairngorm chairlift’s weather station, it has the highest average number of days of snow falling a year (based on 1981-2010 averages).
 In second place, the weather station on the Shetland Islands Baltasound has on average 65 days.

 Copley in County Durham is England’s snowiest place with snow falling on average 53 days each year.
 Widdybank Fell, located in the heart of the North Pennines, is the second snowiest place in England.